webdev03/meowclient/README.md

 ###  ⏳ Installation

-Install Meowclient with this **Quickstart** command to install the latest version of meowclient in your `package.json`.
+If you run this install command you will get the latest version of meowclient in your `package.json`.

 ```bash
  npm install meowclient
 ```

-This command generates a brand new project with the default features.
-#### The library supports both CJS and ESM.

 ## Example (async)